Joshua Fry: Death and legacy

-In the early days of the what became French and Indian War, Fry was named the Commander-in-Chief of colonial forces, and given command of the Virginia Regiment, with orders to capture Fort Duquesne.
+In the early days of what became the French and Indian War, Fry was named the Commander-in-Chief of colonial forces, and given command of the Virginia Regiment, with orders to capture Fort Duquesne.
 During the advance into the Ohio Country, Fry suddenly fell off his horse and died from his injuries on 31 May 1754 at Fort Cumberland, in the Maryland Colony.
 A young Virginia officer, George Washington, succeeded Fry in command of the regiment.
 James Innes of North Carolina briefly succeeded Fry as Commander-in-Chief.

 Joshua Fry is buried in an unmarked grave within the Rose Hill Cemetery in Cumberland, Maryland.
 His widow would live her final years with their middle son Rev. Henry M. Fry and be buried at the Locust Hill graveyard in Madison County, Virginia.
 Peter Jefferson, to whom Fry bequeathed his surveying instruments, became the executor of his will and guardian of his youngest children.
 Several of Fry's sons and grandsons fought as patriots in the American Revolutionary War and continued westward into what became Kentucky and West Virginia.
 Philip Slaughter wrote a biography of Fry, which is available online.
 Viewmont, which Fry sold to his fellow burgess and Loyal Company surveyor, Dr. Thomas Walker and which Gov. Edmund Randolph later owned, was eventually abandoned and burned down in 1800 and 1940, but a new house was built with the same name of the site, incorporating massive chimneys which survived the fire.
 A historical marker honoring Joshua Fry was erected at the site in 1963.